 Today more than ever, there is a need to provide options that allow all children, including those with disabilities, to walk and bicycle to school safely.
 Many communities struggle with traffic congestion around schools and motor vehicle emissions polluting the environment.
-At the same time, children in general engage in less physical activity, which contributes to the growing epidemic of obesity.
+At the same time, children in general engage in less physical activity, which contributes to the prevalence of childhood obesity.
 At first glance, these problems may seem to be separate issues, but Safe Routes to School (SRTS) programs can address all these challenges through a coordinated action plan.

 This section provides an introduction to SRTS programs.
 It examines why few children are walking and bicycling to school, what caused this shift from a generation ago and the unintended consequences that may result.
 SRTS programs have a growing record of success as communities seek to increase the number of children walking and bicycling safely to school.
 This guide provides descriptions of many promising programs and community success stories.

 SRTS programs use a variety of education, engineering and enforcement strategies that help make routes safer for children to walk and bicycle to school and encouragement strategies to entice more children to walk and bike.
 They have grown popular in recent years in response to problems created by a growing reliance on motor vehicles for student transportation, an expanding built environment, as well as the development and availability of federal and state funding for SRTS programs.